 Dr Shevel highlights caffeine withdrawal as the most common cause of headache while fasting.
 Patients can often prevent headaches by reducing caffeine consumption in the weeks leading up to Ramadan month, while a cup of strong coffee just before the start of the fast for the day may prevent caffeine withdrawal headache.

 Hypoglycaemia (low blood sugar) can also trigger headaches in many people.
 If a meal with high sugar content is taken before the day's fast begins, it can cause a rapid rise in blood sugar levels followed by a fast drop that may trigger a headache.
 Eating a meal with low sugar content before the fast may prevent the onset of a headache during the day.
-For a list of foods which have a low glycemic index to be sent to you, contact The Headache Clinic on 0861 678 911.

 Dehydration is another common trigger, adequate intake of fluid before the onset of the fast can often prevent headaches.
 The human brain is more than 75% water, and it is very sensitive to the amount of water available to it.
 When the brain detects that the water supply is too low, it begins to produce histamines.
 This is essentially a process of water rationing and conservation, in order to safeguard the brain in case the water shortage continues for a long period of time.
 The histamines directly cause pain and fatigue, in other words a headache and the low energy that usually accompanies it.